No Name Lake Hike at Topsail Hill Preserve State Park

 Breakfast with a Ranger

-Topsail Hill Preserve State Park invites you and your family to Breakfast with a Ranger.
+You and your family are invited to Breakfast with a Ranger.
 Join the Rangers of Topsail Hill to learn about the park, its history and to ask them all the questions you can think of about the park its wildlife and anything in between.
 This program is ideal for the whole family to enjoy.
-To cover the cost of food, please bring $5.00, which goes to Friends of Topsail Hill Preserve State Park to enhance the park or bring your own breakfast.
-Enter the park through the main gate and park staff will direct you to the clubhouse.
+To cover the cost of food, please bring $5, which goes to Friends of Topsail Hill Preserve State Park to enhance the park or bring your own breakfast.
+Entry fee into the park is waived for this event.
+Upon stopping at the ranger station the park staff will direct you to the clubhouse.

 No Name Lake Hike